Meshbits/meshbits.github.io/index.md

 ### [Satinder Grewal]

 Seasoned veteran in Technology and BlockChain space capable of wearing multiple hats simultaneously who has been a Linux Administrator, Software Developer, Penetration Tester, Business Analyst in previous roles.
-Satinder has been involved with the Komodo-Platform since the **Supernet days** and has now influenced Nitin in joining forces.
+Satinder has been involved with the Komodo-Platform since the **Supernet days** and has now influenced Nitin in teaming up.
 Based in New Zealand now.

 ### [Nitin Sharma]